 Upgrading with Tridium Equipment

 Tridium has set itself apart by offering open platform solutions.
-In addition, this company is at the forefront of the technology curve with real time analytics and 'internet of things' integration for a variety of commercial applications.
+They’re at the forefront of the technology curve with real-time analytics and 'internet of things' (IoT) integration for various commercial applications.
 To learn more about Tridium, watch this brief video:

-When you go about selecting a building controls contractor to upgrade or replace equipment in your building, consider working with one that follows LEED energy efficiency standards in their practices, like Mid-Atlantic Controls.
-Contact us if you’d like to learn more about upgrading legacy building control equipment in a commercial or industrial building.
+Contact us today if you’d like to learn more about upgrading your legacy building control equipment in a commercial or industrial building.